Board

 Past President

-Nathan became President of CCA in December 2022.
-He got involved initially to be part of the policy making conversations in the beef industry to bring forward perspectives from his home region, the Maritimes, and share ideas on how to improve the industry.
+Nathan Phinney, past president, initially got involved with CCA to be part of the policy making conversations in the beef industry to bring forward perspectives from his home region, the Maritimes, and share ideas on how to improve the industry.
 His goals are to unify the industry from coast to coast and ensure the industry’s success for the long term.

-Nathan also sat on New Brunswick Cattle Producers for nearly two decades and the Maritime Beef Council for over fifteen years.
+Nathan also sat on New Brunswick Cattle Producers for nearly two decades and the Maritime Beef Council for more than 15 years.
 Outside of the cattle industry, he coaches minor hockey.

 Learn more about Nathan’s operation and family